Bylaws

 1. Between membership meetings, the Executive Board shall perform all duties necessary to the proper administration of the affairs of LDC consistent with these by-laws.

-3. Quorum for a meeting of the Executive Board shall be a majority of the Executive Board members.
+3. Quorum for a meeting of the Executive Board shall be a majority of the Board Members Present.

 4. The Executive Board may require an officer to provide a full and detailed account of any action or business done in the name of LDC.